RoninSecOps/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Responsive is fluid and adapts to the size of the screen no matter what the target device.
+    Adaptive works to detect the screen size and load the appropriate layout for it(breakpoints).

 2. Describe what it means to be mobile first vs desktop first.
+    Mobile first means(min-width): first we create website for mobile and later on we scale it up for desktops.
+    Desktop first(max-width) means: first we create website for desktop users and later on we scale it down for mobile.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    1rem is equal to 10px so we don't have to do maths all the time to calculate px for rems.
+    Example: 23px equal 2.3rem

 4. How would you describe preprocessing to someone new to CSS?

+    CSS preprocessor is a program that lets you generate css from the preprocessor's own unique syntax file and make css structure more readable and easier to maintain.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept in preprocessing: mixins, nesting and para mixins.
+    Probably functions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.